Namikelwa/Bioinformatics-Internship/FutureLearn/R.md

-How to Create and Manipulate Lists and Data frames in R 7 comments
+## How to Create and Manipulate Lists and Data frames in R

 Lists and Data frames in R

 A List is an “object” in R that consist of a collection of other objects known as components.